-COA requests by households beginning in 2020.
-The same two cities-Lewiston and Moscow-also lead in terms of COA requests by individuals, with only positive numbers of requests.
+In the case of households, Lewiston and Moscow have both seen consistently positive numbers of requests.
+Grangeville, however, has had a marked decrease in the number of COA requests by households beginning in 2020.
+The same two cities - Lewiston and Moscow - also lead in terms of COA requests by individuals, with only positive numbers of requests.

-The more positive rankings for Lewiston, when compared to Moscow, present a surprising contrast to the in-migration data presented in Figure 9.
-Although more people are moving to Latah County than Nez Perce County, it appears that the majority of those relocating to the Nez Perce area are settling in Lewiston; those settling in Latah County, however, are more likely to locate in an unincorporated area.
+The more positive rankings for Lewiston when comparing to Moscow present a surprising contrast to the in-migration data presented in Figure 9.
+Although more people are moving to Latah County than Nez Perce County, it appears that the majority of those relocating to the Nez Perce area are settling in Lewiston, whereas those settling in Latah County are more likely locate in an unincorporated area.
 It is also interesting to note that Moscow's rate of COA in 2022 (to date in April) exceeds Lewiston's and is twice its own rate from the entirety of the preceding year.
 This may signal that the COVID related in-migration effect has yet to taper off in Moscow.